saying121/lcode/README.md

 Fuzzy search tui and cli implement is same，in cli paid only is true, in tui also can input `true`/`P.O.: tru` for filter.

+## The User Infos

+You can ckeckout the infos/tab3 in tui for ensure cookies is valid.